lazyatom/rpi-motion/README.md

 ## Running

-If you're happy with the defaults, you can run this using the included script:
+If you're happy with the defaults, you can pull the latest docker image and run it:

     ./run.sh

-This will connect to a webcam via `/dev/video0` and start running as a daemon.
+This will connect to a webcam via `/dev/video0` and start running as a docker daemon.

 ## Bootstrapping a Pi